vfaronov/gunison/README.md

 # Gunison

 Gunison is a new GUI (GTK 3) frontend for the [Unison][] file synchronizer.
-Unison already has a built-in GTK 2 frontend, but Gunison is nicer and more convenient (see below).
+Unison already has a built-in GTK 2 frontend, but Gunison is nicer and more convenient.
 Gunison works by wrapping Unison's *console* frontend in an [expect][]-like fashion.

 **WARNING:** Although I use Gunison daily, it has not been tested widely; and